-For any patient, being told they’ve been diagnosed with any type of cancer is a difficult, life-changing experience.
-Getting a malignant mesothelioma diagnosis can be particularly hard to bear, partly because it is still comparatively rare, but mostly because it can be a capricious cancer due to its unpredictable and hard-hitting nature.
-This unpredictability, coupled with its aggressive character and long period of dormancy, makes it difficult for doctors to provide consistently predictable progress.
+Getting a malignant mesothelioma diagnosis can be particularly hard to bear, partly because it is still comparatively rare, but mostly because it can be capricious cancer due to its unpredictable and hard-hitting nature.
+This unpredictability, coupled with its aggressive character and a long period of dormancy, makes it difficult for doctors to provide consistently predictable progress.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on qualified mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.